Hawaii Food Guide

 Poke

-Poke isn’t just a dish in Hawaii, it’s part of the Hawaiian way of life.
-You can easily find this chunk, raw-fish salad throughout the Hawaiian Islands.
+Poke isn’t just a dish in Hawaii, it’s part of the local way of life.
+You can easily find this cubbed, raw-fish dish throughout the Hawaiian Islands.
 The seafood used in poke is incredibly fresh, and there are a dizzying array of varieties.
 Depending on your spice preference, you can get different sauces for your poke, but we highly recommend trying some spicy ahi poke.
 As mentioned in our Kauai Restaurant Guide, poke bowls are one of the most popular options if you’re heading to the beach and need a quick meal.
-The dish is typically served over white or brown rice.
+The dish is often served over white or brown rice as a “poke bowl,” or enjoyed on its own in the traditional Hawaiian style, purchased by the pound at supermarket fish counters and eaten as a snack or appetizer.

 Loco Moco